albinvar/anonfiles-cli/README.md

 ## Introduction

-Anon Files CLI can upload and download files using anonfiles.com API services.
+Anon Files CLI can upload and download files from anonfiles.com API within your command line interface.

 ## Features

 - Upload your files directly from CLI.
-- Rename and Upload Files.
+- Rename before uploading.
-- Download your files directly from CLI.
+- Download your files directly to a specified folder.

 ## Installation

-- download the cli app to your machine.
+- download the phar file to your machine.

 ##### using CURL